-The Mission of the Turks and Caicos National Insurance Board (NIB) is to be fiscally prudent in the provision of dependable, transparent and excellent Social Security Services to Beneficiaries.
+The mission of the Turks and Caicos Islands National Insurance Board (NIB) is to be fiscally prudent in the provision of dependable, transparent and excellent social security services to its beneficiaries.
+The NIB in accordance with the National Insurance Ordinance Cap.137 of 1991, has established the following statement of investment policies and guidelines for the management of its Fund (the investment assets of the NIB).

-II STATEMENT OF PURPOSE
+STATEMENT OF PURPOSE